NuGet/docs.microsoft.com-nuget/docs/includes/install-cli.md

 # [macOS / Linux](#tab/macos+linux)

 Behaviors can vary slightly based on your operating system distribution.

+> [!NOTE]
+> Visual Studio for Mac is scheduled for retirement by August 31, 2024 in accordance with [Microsoft's Modern Lifecycle Policy](https://learn.microsoft.com/lifecycle/policies/modern).
+For more information, see [What's happening to Visual Studio for Mac](/visualstudio/mac/what-happened-to-vs-for-mac?view=vsmac-2022).

 1. Install [Mono version 4.4.2 or later](https://www.mono-project.com/docs/getting-started/install/).